 La Quinta Inn & Suites

-This newer hotel is located about one mile from Zion’s visitor center along Springdale’s main drag.
+La Quinta is one of the newer hotels in Springdale and it is located about one mile from Zion’s visitor center along Springdale’s main drag.
 The shuttle picks up about 100 yards away.

 Rooms include a microwave, fridge, and high speed internet access.
 Your stay includes a free breakfast which features the normal continental breakfast stuff along with homemade cinnamon rolls, waffles, and breakfast sandwiches.
 There is a pool on site.